derekfountain/zx-spectrum-pico-rom/README.md

 I've added the /M1 tweak; that, plus the latest firmware, will be v1.2 which will be the basis for another project, that of creating a Pico-based Interface One.
 For the original project v1.2 offers nothing v1.1 doesn't.

+## Update 15th Feb 2023

+I made up a v1.1 board.
+The switch footprint was wrong for the right angle switch I'd chosen.
+I also didn't realise the NP2222 TTH transistor which I used for prototyping has a different pin out to the SMD version of the device.
+Both these issues have been fixed in v1.2, now uploaded.

+I need to check the /M1 mod allows the IF1 ROM to work.
+Need to shoot a short video of the IF1 ROM working for SC.
+Take more photos.
+Do one with games ROMs and video that.

+Undecided about whether to have v1.2 fabricated.
+Probably won't, my tweaked v1.1 board is working.
+Need that /M1 check before I decide.